Generic Name: tolazamide (tole AZ a mide)

-You should not use this medicine if you are allergic to tolazamide, or if you are in a state of diabetic ketoacidosis (call your doctor for treatment with insulin).
+You should not use tolazamide if you are allergic to tolazamide, or if have diabetic ketoacidosis (call your doctor for treatment).

-Certain oral diabetes medications may increase your risk of serious heart problems.
-However, not treating your diabetes can damage your heart and other organs.
-Talk to your doctor about the risks and benefits of taking tolazamide.
+Tolazamide may increase your risk of serious heart problems, but not treating your diabetes can also damage your heart and other organs.
+Talk to your doctor about the risks and benefits of this medicine.

 How should I take tolazamide?

-Tolazamide is usually taken once a day, with breakfast or the first main meal of the day.
-Follow your doctor's instructions.
+Tolazamide is usually taken with breakfast or the first main meal of the day.